-If you don’t know who Laura Hatch is, you probably should.
+If you don’t know who Laura Nelson is, you probably should.
 Laura runs a consulting company called Front Office Rocks, and is quickly making a name for herself as one of practice management’s bright lights.
 We have featured her twice as a guest columnist, and her articles have been wildly popular with our readers.
 So we are all looking forward to Laura’s next installment.

 How to Prepare the Morning Huddle